elarabyelaidy19/AppAcademy/new/notes_ruby.md

 age = gets.chomp.to_i # delete /n and convert string into int p "your name is #{name} and your age is #{age}"
 ```

+# OOP

+## Abstraction and Encapsulation

+## Getters and Setters
+- getters and setters are used to access and modify instance variables.
+- attr_reader is used to create getters for instance variables.
+- attr_writer is used to create setters for instance variables.
+- attr_accessor is used to create both getters and setters for instance variables.
+- Only use getters and setters for what you want to expose in your classes.

+## Syntatic Sugar
+- syntatic sugar is a way to make your code more readable.